 You may also want to consider a Barcelona self-guided game.
 This is different from a traditional tour, but it allows you to experience the city in a small group and at your own pace.

 TIP: If you are planning on purchasing a tourist attraction discount pass, such as the Barcelona Pass, then note that most already include a walking tour of the Old Town and Gothic Quarter for free (not pay-what-you-wish).

 These passes also include free tickets to museums as well as hop-on-hop-off bus tickets and boat tours.

-There are several companies that offer pay-what-you-want walking tours in the Gothic Quarter (Barri Gòtic), which is arguably the most historic area in the city.
+Several companies offer pay-what-you-want walking tours in the Gothic Quarter (Barri Gòtic). which is arguably the most historic area in the city.

 Whether you want to see some of the most notable sites or you’re interested in learning about the significance of major landmarks, these free walking tours serve as an excellent introduction to Barcelona.